ellarcastelloe/bound_systems/README.md

-# The Boundness Method - documentation, catalogs of bound systems, and code
+# The Boundness Method - documentation and code

 Most galaxy group finders identify "settled" groups that share a single dark matter halo and miss groups like our own Local Group that are gravitationally bound but do not yet share a common halo.
 The boundness method identifies bound multi-group systems consisting of multiple settled groups that are gravitationally bound.
 The boundness method allows us to identify "proto-groups"  in the early formation stages, as well as "Local Group analogues" that are similar to our own galaxy group.
 Identifying bound multi-group systems enables comparisons between groups in different formation stages and allows us to study  groups like our own are in the Universe.